 Barrio República is one of the neighborhoods to the west of the historic city center of Santiago that could be enjoyable for architecture lovers to walk through.
 It’s also full of universities and students, and is otherwise known as Barrio Universitario.
 I took an hour to explore it but it’s not as impressive as other barrios I’ve walked through.

-I started at Metro República, at the corner of Alameda and Avenida República.
-I walked down Avenida República, which is a tree-lined avenue with wide sidewalks.
-I found a lot of street vendors selling goods to university students.
+Starting at Metro República, at the corner of Alameda and Avenida República, I walked down Avenida República.
+It’s a tree-lined avenue with wide sidewalks.
+A lot of street vendors were selling goods to university students there.
 One surprise for me personally was the Colectividad Helénica, a Greek-Chilean institute.

 All along the street, I found some interesting mansions and buildings scattered among the universities.